 Then live with me, and be my love.

-In the final section of the poem the speaker describes how after she has accepted his offer the “Shepherds’ Swains,” or their comrades and lovers, will “dance and sing.”
+In the final section of ‘The Passionate Shepherd to His Love’ the speaker describes how after she has accepted his offer the “Shepherds’ Swains,” or their comrades and lovers, will “dance and sing.”
 All people will “delight” in the fact that they are finally together as they should be.